eugeny11/Booksearch/README.md

 # Booksearch project

-Test project for searching and filtering of books, made using the Google Books service.
+Project for searching and filtering of books, made using the Google Books service.

 ### `npm start`